Scheduled MonumentsEnglandGreat Easton motte castle

 What is Great Easton motte castle?

-Great Easton motte and bailey castle is a Norman fortification located in Essex, England, dating to the early medieval period following the Norman Conquest of 1066.
+Great Easton motte-and-bailey castle is a Norman fortification located in Essex, England, dating to the post-Conquest period of the eleventh or twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017468.

 Who is responsible for protecting Great Easton motte castle?